xma711/notebook/programming/c++/README.md

 - Exception handling: try{codes;} catch(specific _exception){codes;}catch?(...){codes;}; the 2nd catch is to catch any type of exception.

-more specific - hour 5 calling functions
+More specific - hour 5 calling functions
 ----------------------------

-modern compilers do  good job on their own of making c++ code execute quickly, so there is often little to be gained from declaring a function inline.
+Modern compilers do  good job on their own of making c++ code execute quickly, so there is often little to be gained from declaring a function inline.

-anyway, to make a function inline, just put an "inline" keyword in front of function prototype (in both .h and .cpp files).
+Anyway, to make a function inline, just put an "inline" keyword in front of function prototype (in both .h and .cpp files).

-more specific - hour 10 stack and heap
+More specific - hour 10 stack and heap
 ------------------------------

-after delete a pointer (i.e. free memory), set the pointer to NULL. this makes a 2nd delete of the same pointer harmless.
+After delete a pointer (i.e. free memory), set the pointer to NULL.
+This makes a 2nd delete of the same pointer harmless.
-however, NULL actually is equivalent to 0 in c++. it is better to use "nullptr" which will not be converted to 0.
+However, NULL actually is equivalent to 0 in c++. it is better to use "nullptr" which will not be converted to 0.
 To use nullptr, have to compile with flag" -std=c++11".

-when using new, remember to use delete to free the memory. otherwise there could be memory leak.
+When using new, remember to use delete to free the memory.
+Otherwise there could be memory leak.

-btw, memory leak happens when we allocate some memory from heap, but later we lose the pointer to this memory while the memory allocated is still there. then there is no way to free it until the program ends.
+Btw, memory leak happens when we allocate some memory from heap, but later we lose the pointer to this memory while the memory allocated is still there.
+Then there is no way to free it until the program ends.

-more specific - hour 11 advanced pointers
+More specific - hour 11 advanced pointers
 ----------------------------------

-const int *p1; // a pointer to a constant integer.
+Const int *p1; // a pointer to a constant integer.
 		// the value that is pointed to cannot be changed using THIS pointer.

-int* const p2; // a constant pointer to an integer.
+Int* const p2; // a constant pointer to an integer.
 		// this pointer cannot be reassigned.

-const int* const p3; // a constant pointer to a constant integer
+Const int* const p3; // a constant pointer to a constant integer

 more specific - hour 12 references